Hut 3: Operation

 “fair indications Dreux” or “strong indications Dreux”.
 They could also add glosses preceded by the word “Comment”.

-The Air Index had “hundreds of thousands” of cards about 5 by 9 inches; so important that they were photographed and stored in the underground stack of the Bodleian Library in Oxford in case they were destroyed by bombing.
-Run by “about two dozen girls” and a man who was a “strange genius”, it had cards for every individual, unit, place or equipment so that any previous reference to (say) Major So-and-So could be found.
+The Air Index had “hundreds of thousands” of cards about 5 by 9 inches; that they were photographed and stored in the underground stack of the Bodleian Library in Oxford in case they were destroyed by bombing.
+Organized by “about two dozen girls” and a man who was a “strange genius”, it had cards for every individual, unit, place, and equipment such that any previous reference to a given target could be found.
 There were two card indexes, 3A & 3M.

 Accolades

 In April 2019, additional information about the work of the Hut 3 team led by Eric Malcolm Jones was revealed by historian David Kenyon, preliminary to an exhibition starting on 2019 the anniversary of D-Day, that would highlight the contribution leading up to events in June 1944.
 The exhibition, D-day: Interception, Intelligence, Invasion, details the preparations for the landings and reveals Jones’s essential interpretation and cataloguing system for the massive amounts of data from the team that was intercepting intelligence after cracking coded messages from the Germans using the Enigma machines.
 "Jones’s skill at putting together all the information coming in was crucial", said Kenyon.

 Peronel Craddock, Head of Collections and Exhibitions at Bletchley Park offered this comment in an interview: "We really can say that Jones, by leading his team inside Hut 3, was at least equally important to Turing in this part of the story.
 And there we are talking about someone recently declared by the BBC as Britain’s leading icon".